oracle/weblogic-kubernetes-operator/docs-source/content/faq/external-clients.md

 A custom channel provides a way to configure an external listen address and port for use by external clients, unlike a default channel.
 External listen address or port configuration is needed when a channel's configured listen address or port would not work if used to form a URL in the remote client.
 This is because remote EJB and JMS clients internally use their client's channel's configured network information to reconnect to WebLogic when needed.
 (The EJB and JMS clients do not always use the initial URL specified in the client's JNDI context.)

 A custom channel can be locked down using two-way SSL as a way to prevent access by unauthorized external JMS and EJB clients, only accepts protocols that are explicitly enabled for the channel, and can be configured to be the only channel that accepts EJB/JMS clients that tunnel over HTTP.
-A default channel may often be deliberately unencrypted for convenient internal use, or, if used externally, is only used for web traffic (not tunneling traffic).
+A default channel may often be deliberately unencrypted for convenient internal use, or, if used externally, is used for web traffic (not tunneling traffic) only.
 In addition, a default channel supports several protocols but it's a best practice to limit the protocols that can be accessed by external clients.
 Finally, external clients may require access using HTTP tunneling in order to make connections, but it's often inadvisable to enable tunneling for an unsecured default channel that's already servicing external HTTP traffic.
 This is because enabling HTTP tunneling would potentially allow unauthorized external JMS and EJB clients unsecured access to the WebLogic cluster through the same HTTP path.

 ##### Configuring a WebLogic custom channel